On Relative Cumulative Residual Information Measure and Its Applications: Conclusion

 \section{Conclusion}

-In this paper, we developed the extended concept of information generating measure namely relative cumulative residual information measure (RCRI), and also a dynamic version of the same has been discussed (DRCRI).
-Several theorems and propositions including the characterization results pertaining to the measure were discussed.
-The study explores the properties and characteristics of these new measures, demonstrating that RCRI measure is generally not symmetric but becomes symmetric when specific conditions are met (i.e., when $\alpha = \beta$).
-Furthermore, a non-parametric estimator, kernel density estimator; curated for the survival function was obtained for both RCRI and DRCRI and the performance of both was evaluated.
-Simulation studies were extensively done.
-We have also done data analysis for the RCRI measure using the epoch photometry data collected from the third Gaia data release, Gaia DR3.\\
+In this paper, we developed the extended concept of information generating measure namely relative cumulative residual information (RCRI), and also a dynamic version of the same has been discussed (DRCRI).
+Several theorems and propositions based on the above measures are studied in detail.
+An upper bound for the RCRI measure in terms of cumulative residual entropy generating functions is obtained using the arithmetic mean and geometric mean inequality.
+The results of the characterization of the relationship between DRCRI and the hazard rate are examined.
+Furthermore, a nonparametric estimator, kernel density estimator, curated for the survival function, is obtained for RCRI and DRCRI measures.
+The performance of both are evaluated.We evaluated the bias and MSE of the estimator using Monte Carlo simulation method.
+Practical applications of the RCRI measure are illustrated using the epoch photometry data collected from the third Gaia data release, Gaia DR3.
+Furthermore, the image classification based on grayscale intensity distributions using the RCRI measure was implemented using chest X-ray data from the publicly available dataset contributed by \citet{kermany2018labeled}.
+Exploring weighted generating functions in the framework introduced by \citet{mohammadi2024weighted} remains an open problem.